MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/cordova.md

 ## CocoaPods could not find compatible versions for pod "AppCenter"

-If you see the following error message during `cordova plugin add cordova-plugin-appcenter-<module>`, chances are your local clone (`~/.cocoapods/repos` on your system) of the [CocoaPods spec repo](https://github.com/CocoaPods/Specs) is not up-to-date.
+If you see the following error message during `cordova plugin add cordova-plugin-appcenter-<module>`, chances are your local clone (`~/.cocoapods/repos` on your system) of the [CocoaPods spec repo](https://github.com/CocoaPods/Specs) isn't up to date.

 ```Text
 CocoaPods could not find compatible versions for pod "AppCenter":